nitishspatkar/nitishspatkar.github.io/README.md

 Check out my [Google Scholar Profile](https://scholar.google.de/citations?user=y4KM2XAAAAAJ&hl=en) for the latest publications.<br>

-In the past, I have been the main teaching assistant for the lecture [Introduction to Software Engineering](http://scg.unibe.ch/teaching/ese) (2018-present).
+In the past, I have been the main teaching assistant for the lecture [Introduction to Software Engineering](http://scg.unibe.ch/teaching/ese) (2018-2022).
 My main responsibilities, among others, were to think and plan a full semester development project for roughly 50-60 students.
-Students are divided into teams of 4-5 and build a toy web application to practice fundamental concepts of software engineering, for instance object-oriented design and modeling.
-They also practice Scrum, cost estimation, and project management.
+Students were divided into teams of 4-5 and build a toy web application to practice fundamental concepts of software engineering, for instance object-oriented design and modeling.
+They also practice Scrum, cost estimation, and other project management activities.
-.<br><br>
+<br><br>

 ### Excerpts from books that I cherish